 Dr. Don & Elizabeth Roy

-- That the Lord would bless our teaching time in the Spring in such as way that the church in Europe is strengthened.
+- That the Lord would bless our teaching time in such as way that the church in Madagascar is strengthened.

-- That God would make known to us where he would have us go after we complete Module 4 this year in all three locations where we are currently teaching.
+- That God would make known to us where he would have us teach in the days ahead.

 Having grown up in a non-Christian home that was full of strife, I moved out on my own while still young.
 I found a job to provide for myself and pay for college.
 At age 22, while working as a bank teller, one of my co-workers witnessed to me frequently and invited me to church.
 At one point, I agreed to attend just to get him to stop bothering me.
 While at the service, the preacher spoke about having a personal relationship with Jesus, which was an entirely new concept to me.
 I went home and asked God that, if this was true, to show Himself to me.
 That night, I was convicted of my sins and wanted nothing more than to know more about Jesus.
 A week later, I met Don.
 We married about a year later and have enjoyed growing in our relationship with God and serving Him together.
 I became interested in biblical counseling because it is really about applying Scripture to our lives in very practical ways.
 I love to share the glorious Good News with people and biblical counseling is a special part of that.

 My first ministry has always been to my husband and my family.We were married in 1979 and I homeschooled all ten of our children – and am still homeschooling the youngest one.
 Throughout the years, women would often come to me for counsel, so I sought training and was certified by the Association of Certified Biblical Counselors (ACBC) in 2005.
 Since then, I have counseled both formally and informally as occasions arise and serve as a support to my husband as we frequently minister together.